banool/diary-django/README.md

 ## How to setup
 1. Clone this repo and the [original diary](https://github.com/banool/diary).
 2. `cd` into the directory for this repo and run `ln -s ~/diary/scripts/prefilter.py && ln -s ~/diary/scripts/filter.py`.
+3. Make a virtualenv from the requirements file.
+In `bin/activate`, add a line like `export DJANGO_SETTINGS_MODULE="diary.settings.settings_prod"` to tell Django which settings file to use.

 ## To do